Henry Shukman: Spiritual & Zen Background

 Shukman is a teacher in the Sanbo Zen lineage and has trained in various other meditation schools and practices.
 After a spontaneous spiritual awakening at the age of 19, followed by a difficult few years, he embarked on a long journey of healing and deeper awakening, guided by Roshis John Gaynor, Joan Rieck, Ruben Habito, and Yamada Roshi, international abbot of Sanbo Zen, who ultimately appointed him a teacher in 2010.
-Since then he taught Zen for over a decade at Mountain Cloud Zen Center, and internationally.
+Since then he has taught Zen at Mountain Cloud Zen Center in New Mexico and internationally.
 Shukman has taught meditation at Harvard Business School, UBS, Wells Fargo, Esalen Institute, and many other organisations.
 He has also been authorised to teach Mindfulness by Shinzen Young, studied Jhana practice with Stephen Snyder, and is a certified dreamwork therapist.
 In February 2024, Shukman released a meditation app called The Way.
 In this app, he offers a single pathway of meditation training that guides students through his approach to meditation.

 He is spiritual director emeritus at the Mountain Cloud Zen Center and is a Zen Teacher in the Sanbo Kyodan lineage, with the teaching name Ryu'un.

 One Blade of Grass: Finding the Old Road of the Heart, a Zen Memoir was published in October 2019.